-INVSTG8.NET ["Investigate Net"] is an open source microcollaboration tool designed to help journalists overcome obstacles to reporting.
+INVSTG8.NET ["Investigate Net"] is an investigative journalism project dedicated to serving the public interest through reportage and development of investigative news technology.
+Its main technnology effort is an open source microcollaboration tool designed to help journalists overcome obstacles to reporting.
 It is currently under development.

 INVSTG8.NET will empower journalists to surmount information and communication barriers by fusing accessible technologies like mobile text messaging, e-mail, and the open Web to help them connect and microcollaborate.

 INVSTG8.NET will enable journalists to report stories that might otherwise never be told.

 Our original two-minute explainer video:

 INVSTG8.NET is in development right now, but there are a few ways for you to get involved: